codicate/underclassmen-internships/README.md

 Will do my best to update frequently through the fall.
 Stars & PR appreciated!!

+Note: Open/close status is not updated daily.
+Check yourself to be sure!

 ✅ = open

 ⛔ = closed